 calculated based on your income & family size

 adjusted each year, based on any changes to annual income and family size

-never higher than the standard repayment amount at the time of election of IBR
+never higher than the Full Monthly Payment Plan repayment amount at the time of election of IBR

 Find out if your financial circumstances qualify you for a lower payment in the IBR program by calling your loan servicer and requesting the A.M.
 Money Loan Modification program.

 Under the A.M.
 Money Loan Modification Income-Based Repayment Plan (IBR), the amount required to be repaid each month is based on your Adjusted Gross Income (AGI) and family size.
 If you are married and you file a joint federal tax return with your spouse, the AGI includes both of your incomes.
 The annual IBR repayment amount is 15% of the difference between the your AGI and 150% of the Department of Health and Human Services poverty guideline for your family size and state.
 This amount is then divided by 12 to get the monthly IBR payment amount.
 Income-Based Repayment is based on the adjusted gross income during the prior tax year.